Contents at a glance:

 History of DRPI

 In November 2000, the United Nations Special Rapporteur on Disability, Dr. Bengt Lindqvist, hosted an international seminar in Stockholm, Sweden.
 Twenty-seven experts from all regions of the world considered measures to strengthen the protection and monitoring of the human rights of people with disabilities.
 Among the seminar participants were representatives of all the major international disability organizations, representatives of the Office of the High Commissioner for Human Rights and the UN Secretariat, disability rights activists, and experts on human rights.
 The participants recommended the creation of an international system to monitor the human rights situation of people with disabilities.
-To fill this need DRPI was founded by Dr. Bengt Lindqvist, former UN Special Rapporteur on Disability, and Dr. Marcia Rioux, Graduate Director of the MA and PhD programmes in Critical Disability Studies at York University.
+To fill this need DRPI was founded by Dr. Bengt Lindqvist, former UN Special Rapporteur on Disability, and Dr. Marcia Rioux, Distinguished Research Professor and founder of the MA and PhD programmes in Critical Disability Studies at York University.
 The report of the expert seminar entitled Let the World Know: Report of a Seminar on Human Rights and Disability is available on the UN Enable web site.

 Phase 1: Background Research